ibm-cloud-docs/watsonxdata/quick_start_2.1.3.md

 2. If you enable the QHMM feature, you must configure the storage details for storing QHMM data.
 Select one of the following options and provide details.

+   - **Use existing pair** : {{site.data.keyword.lakehouse_short}} automatically lists all storage-catalog pairs in your account that you have access to, allowing you to select an existing pair.
+Select a storage-catalog pair as the QHMM storage.
    - **Discover COS instance** : Selects an existing IBM COS instance and an attached bucket on your IBM Cloud account.
 If multiple IBM COS instances and buckets are detected, select the IBM COS instance that contains the desired bucket to register with {{site.data.keyword.lakehouse_short}}.
    - **Register my own** : You can register an existing bucket as a QHMM bucket.
 Only the following bucket types can be registered as a QHMM bucket: Amazon S3, IBM Storage Ceph, or IBM Cloud Object Storage.
 To register an existing bucket as QHMM bucket, provide the following details: